What to Do If Your Puppy Gets Canine Distemper? Symptoms, Survival Rate, and Coping Guide

 Avoid contact with sources of infection

-Avoid going to crowded dog areas before completing vaccinations.
+Avoid going to places with dense dog populations before completing vaccinations.

 Provide balanced nutrition and adequate rest.